“Eric Siegel... makes machine learning easy to understand.”

 Eric Siegel, Keynote Speaker

-Making machine learning accessible and captivating
+Making AI and machine learning accessible and captivating

 Style and Content